 “If a baby has an alpha Thalassemia major, it usually dies at about seven months into pregnancy.
 A child with beta Thalassemia major meanwhile, will usually live up to 17-years-old; keeping them alive requires frequent blood transforms, at least once a month,” he says.

-If both parents are Thalassemia carriers, there is a 25% chance of their baby having the diseases itself. a 25 % chance Of the baby being completely free from the disease; and a chance of the baby being a carrier of the mutated gene. "
+If both parents are Thalassemia carriers, there is a 25% chance of their baby having the disease itself. a 25 % chance Of the baby being completely free from the disease; and a chance of the baby being a carrier of the mutated gene. “

 It has been estimated by the Thalassemia Associated of Malaysia that the government spends about RM3 patient million on each Thalassemia patient from birth to 17 years of age.
 Here we have gone beyond prevention and into predictive medicine — knowing beforehand if a problem Can occur, Says Dr. Colin.

 The predictive Dr. Colin is referring to as preimplantation genetic diagnosis or PGD,

 PGD involves the use of in-vitro fertilization (IVF).
 The mother-to-be will first receive fertility injections to increase the number of eggs produced.
 These eggs are retrieved through a process called “oocyte aspiration-.”, where a very fine and hollow needle is used to suck out the eggs.